Design a complaints handling flow

 • Boolean

-A new domain is created in order to classify the complaint.
-It will be called “Complaint category” and it is assigned to the control type “Combo Box”, data type “Text” and data source “List”.
+A new domain is created in order to classify the complaint: “Complaint category” and it is assigned to the control type “Combo Box”, data type “Text” and data source “List”.

 Domain creation